BouncingPixel/Node-Template-Basic-/README.md

   {
     field: 'image',
     isRequired: true,
+    maxFiles: 1, // the maximum number of files uploaded with this field. defaults to 1
     filename: (req, file) => {
       // return just the name portion of the filename of the file the user uploaded
       // alternatively, for random names that will not overlap: